Mechanical and Electrical Engineering

 You are expected to be proactive and will need to apply for and be successful in placement interview.

-There is an industry demand engineers who have a broad range of knowledge, covering both mechanical and electrical disciplines and an average of 85% of our MEng graduates are in work or study six months after finishing the course (Unistats, 2018).
 Our graduates are highly sought after and many of them gain employment in the global oil and gas engineering sector.
 However, opportunities also exist in many other areas of mechanical engineering such as aerospace, transport, marine technology, health and bioengineering.
 Career pathways for graduates include: Mechanical Engineer, Electrical Engineer, Design Engineer, Project Engineer and Risk and Safety Engineer.

 SQA Higher: ABBB - BBBB to include Maths and either Engineering Science, Physics or Technological Studies.
 English at National 5 grade C or above is required if not held at Higher.